 Due to the high temperatures which the welding torch needs to work at, welding can be a very hazardous process.
 Any person that decides to weld needs to take proper preventive measures to ensure that they remain safe.
 Common safety measures include wearing special protective gear designed to protect welders.
 The most important and ubiquitous of these is the welder’s helmet.

 The process of welding creates radiation in the form of intense beams of ultraviolet and infrared light.
 While these light waves can’t be perceived by human eyes, intense and energetic beams of them can damage the eyes.
 To protect oneself from these pitfalls of welding, a welding helmet is used.
 A welder’s helmet is a special kind of helmet which uses a filter in the lens which blocks this radiation.
-In addition, the helmet also protects the neck and face from flash burns and the heat produced by welding torches.
-Finding a good welding helmet is a simple matter of searching for the Best Welding Helmet Review.
+In addition, the helmet that adjust the sensitivity also protects the neck and face from flash burns and the heat produced by welding torches.

 In comparison to a welding helmet, a cycle helmet is very different.
 The only thing that they have in common is that they’re both designed to protect the user in one way or the other.
 They’re both designed to serve completely different functions.
 The differences in design and form are indicative of these differences in priorities.